 There is only a limited amount that studies on small-scale cash transfer interventions can tell us about UBI.
 However, one thing we can learn from these studies is that there is little empirical evidence to suggest the materialization of the harms or dangers usually associated with cash transfers.
 In other words, we don’t see entire populations quitting work or using the cash transfers on temptation goods.
 This possibly provides a reason for sustained interest in basic income research.

 Based on our review of the literature, it would be useful for future research efforts to examine labor effects and community effects more closely.
-Most of the conditional cash transfers and cash transfers studies conduct sampling on the individual level, and it is hard to find studies which report on community effects and changes in interpersonal relationships.
+Most of the CCT and CT studies conduct sampling on the individual level, and it is hard to find studies which report on community effects and changes in interpersonal relationships.
 We would also like to see more post-intervention studies about what happens to recipients at the end of the disbursement periods, and in particular whether the changes in their behavior are sustained.
-We are also excited to see more papers on the long-term impacts of cash transfers—on the effects on distribution of wealth and intergenerational effects in households, for example.
-We want to note our appreciation for the papers on the study in Kenya, which cover a whole gamut of effects--the 2018 paper examines spillover effects, which is both rare and important in this discourse.
+We’re also looking forward to seeing more papers on the long-term impacts of cash transfers — on the effects on distribution of wealth, and intergenerational effects in households, for example.
+We want to note our appreciation for the papers on the study in Kenya, which cover a whole gamut of effects–the 2018 paper examines spillover effects, which is both rare and important in this discourse.

 Finally, we see a need for pilots to be carried out on a much larger scale, in order to get at the population-wide effects of a UBI.
 A large-scale pilot will be useful in helping to generate empirical macroeconomic analysis, as well as reveal new effects at the micro- and meso- economic levels.
-After all, a UBI is not just a research study, but an institution.
-It is well worth considering what it would look like to implement such an institution.
+After all, a UBI is not just a research study, but an institution which is well worth our consideration.
+What would it look like to implement such an institution?